If You Want to Earn Respect, Avoid These 15 Costly Mistakes

 No. Respect is not always earned by being good at your profession; admiration is.
 Additionally, integrity, emotional intelligence, and effective communication are necessary for respect.
 In addition to ability, people esteem those who are fair, trustworthy, and kind.
 The door is opened by competence, but it remains open by character.

-What practical steps can I take today to earn respect from others?
+What practical steps can I take today to earn others’ respect?

 Be on time, pay attention more, honour your commitments, and own up to your faults.
 Be courteous, maintain composure in the face of disagreement, and respect other people’s viewpoints.
 Be respectful to yourself first, and then to everyone else.
 These modest, consistent behaviours gradually gain enduring respect.